trans-travel/trans-travel/us/hi.md

 Hawaii does not appear to place child custody at risk.

+Note that colonization disrupted Hawaiian beliefs significantly, including understanding of Māhū, or "people in the middle," which today sometimes (but not always) also refer to themselves as trans.
+Many indigenous Hawaiians view tourism today as continuing the colonization of Hawaii and ask tourists without connections to indigenous Hawaii to plan vacations to places other than Hawaii, because of the harm that will be done by this continuing form of colonization.

 ## Non-discrimination Law

  * Trans people are specifically named in Hawaii non-discrimination laws.